 The penalties for a DUI conviction are the same regardless of where you were stopped.
 Therefore, if this is your first DUI conviction, you could be sentenced to 48 hours to 30 days in jail and a fine of up to $500.
 You may also have a suspended license for 30 to 120 days and have to participate in an Alcohol or Substance Abuse Program for 90 days.The penalties for DUI convictions increase with each subsequent DUI charge.
 The penalties may also increase if there are aggravating circumstances involved in your DUI case.
 An attorney can explain the exact DUI penalties you are facing during a free consultation.

-Contact the Lexington DUI Attorneys at Suhre & Associates, LLC for Help Today
+Contact the Lexington DUI Attorneys at Suhre & Associates DUI and Criminal Defense Lawyers for Help Today

-For more information, contact the DUI attorneys at Suhre & Associates, LLC give us a call today at 859-569-4014 or visit us at our Lexington Law Office.
+For more information, contact the DUI attorneys at Suhre & Associates DUI and Criminal Defense Lawyers give us a call today at 859-569-4014 or visit us at our Lexington Law Office.

 333 W. Vine St. #300